jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 ### Design Notes

  - In the game, Alicia enters the Canvas to help Renoir only to be trapped by Aline's chroma and is "reborn" as Maelle.
  - Card depicts this moment.
+ - 29/12/2025: Downshift to uncommon

 ## Chromatic Reclamation